Azure-Samples/contoso-chat/docs/workshop/docs/01-Introduction/index.md

 # Introduction

-!!! warning "In-Venue Attendees: You only have 60-75 mins for this lab!
-[Jump to Setup now to save time!](./../02-Setup/1-Setup/index.md)"
+!!! warning "In-Venue Attendees: You have less than 75 mins to complete the lab!
+[Jump to Provision & Setup!](./../02-Setup/1-Provision-And-Setup/02-Skillable/)"

----

 The workshop teaches you to **build, evaluate, and deploy a retail copilot** code-first on Azure AI.
 By the end of the workshop, you will learn to: